GDQuest/website/content/post/2018/07/godot-course-update-user-interface/index.md

 The people who help us on Patreon get:

 1. Access to our exclusive discord server, where I share insights on new techniques I just discovered with Godot, and that I don't always have the time to cover in tutorials
-2. Early access to tutorials and videos released on the GDquest channel
+2. Early access to tutorials and videos released on the GDQuest channel
 3. Early access to new training products, with a lower price

 From the second tier level, you get to vote and suggest tutorials that you want.
 We will at least cover the most voted one every month.